-The Collections of the Institute of Archaeology were established in the early days of the Hebrew University, with the founding of the Museum for Jewish Antiquities by the late Prof. E. L. Sukenik.
-They include pottery vessels from various periods and places, stone tools, glassware, ancient weapons, dozens of inscribed cuneiform clay tablets, Egyptian vessels, Hebrew seals from the period of the Judean Monarchy, jewelry, ancient coins, with an emphasis on Jewish numismatics (the largest such collection in Israel), and an extensive ethnographic collection.
+The Collections of the Institute of Archaeology, which includes some 30,000 items, were established in the early days of the Hebrew University.
+They include pottery vessels from various periods and regions, stone tools, glassware, metal weapons, jewelry and tools, inscribed cuneiform clay tablets, figurines, Egyptian objects, Hebrew seals from the period of the Judean Monarchy and coins, with an emphasis on Jewish numismatics (the largest such collection in Israel), as well as ossuaries from the Second Temple Period.
+There is also an extensive ethnographic collection.